fengshuang-coding/RAREMETAL/README.md

 - The Raremetal2 with improvements in analyzing binary traits: https://github.com/statgen/Raremetal2

-RAREMETAL AND RAREMETALWORKER were developed and built to be compatible to Linux (testing on Red Hat, Ubuntu, Debian, CentOS systems), Mac OS, and PCs with Windows operating systems.
+RAREMETAL AND RAREMETALWORKER were developed and built to be compatible to Linux (tested on Red Hat, Ubuntu, Debian, CentOS systems), Mac OS, and PCs with Windows operating systems.